Essential Study Program Details

 - Several study abroad options for 3rd semester students,

 The university has a variety of offices to support students during their studies, including workshops and personal counseling.
-Specifically, this program gives its students the opportunity to visit the International Study Program Office to receive personal counseling regarding study organization and advice.
+Specifically, this program gives its students the opportunity to visit the International Study Program office to receive personal counseling regarding study organization and advice.
 At the beginning of the winter semester an academic orientation seminar is offered.
-Additionally, multiple presentations are held for students by students SIMP-SON, about university life and integration into German society.
+Additionally, multiple presentations are held for students by students SIMPSON, about university life and integration into German society.

+The FINEC program and the skills which it provides have proved attractive to employers in a wide variety of industries.
+Most of our graduates work as business, market, or political economists in foreign and multi-national companies, consultancy firms, financial institutions, or international organizations.
 If you would like more information about career services, internships, job search counseling, job interviews, etc., please check out the Career Service Center which is an institution of the Otto-von-Guericke University Magdeburg.

 There are no compulsory internship requirements; however, graduate students are encouraged to complete at least one internship over the course of their studies.
 This helps students gain experience within a German or international workplace environment.
 Internships must be self-organized.
-AIESEC, IAESTE, and Leonardo provide opportunities and assistance to both German and international students.
+AIESEC, IAESTE, and Leonardo (ERASMUS) provide opportunities and assistance to both German and international students.